General Paediatric Services

 The service is for newborns, children and young people aged 0 to 16 years and provides:

-The Neonatal Intensive Care Unit cares for babies born before, or around 40 weeks who are born prematurely or and have significant medical or physical problems.
+The Neonatal Intensive Care Unit cares for babies born before or around 40 weeks who are either born prematurely or and have significant medical or physical problems some of which may continue through childhood into adulthood.

 Support available